sridevibonthu/EVA/S15/Readme.md

 The key point, I observed here is .... **"This assignment is an endless assignment."** I am keeping on getting ideas to change model structure, usage of loss function, schedulers, optimizer.

 To predict mask and estimate depth, I have trained and tested several models, tried many loss functions and improved it step by step.
 Before I convey all those pains, I want to show one of my models outcome for which I got some satisfaction.
-The Notebook, I have submitted : Link
+[The Notebook, I have submitted](https://github.com/sridevibonthu/EVA/blob/master/S15/Final_Model_with_all_data_L1%2C_SSIM%2C_128X128_10_epochs_with_augmentions_good.ipynb)

 * The model is trained on 400K records with 70%-30% train-test split.
 * With a batch size of 64, I have 4375 batches in my training data.